patrickziegler/strava-heatmap-proxy/README.md

 strava-heatmap-proxy --config "<path-to-config>"
 ```

-whereby the config is expected to be a json formatted file holding strava login credentials like
+whereby the config is expected to be a json formatted file holding Strava login credentials

 ```json
 {